 United Airlines loss bigger than feared on higher fuel costs, capacity slide

-April 19 (Reuters) - United Airlines UAL.O on Monday reported a bigger-than-expected loss for the first quarter, as fuel costs rose and seat capacity slumped as carriers remained under stress from weak demand due to the COVID-19 pandemic.
+April 19 (Reuters) - United Airlines UAL.O on Monday reported a bigger-than-expected $2.4 billion adjusted net loss for the first quarter, as fuel costs rose and the airline operated fewer flights amid continued weak demand due to the COVID-19 pandemic.

+United Airlines said it expects fuel costs to rise by another 5% in the second quarter.

-The company, however, forecast a return to profitability later this year and said it expects the slide in capacity to slow to 45% in the second quarter, from 2019.
+The airline, however, forecast a return to profitability later this year and said it expects to restore some capacity cuts as more people are willing to travel.

-Rival Delta Air DAL.N too had attributed higher fuel cost in part for its quarterly loss and pinned its hope on profitability later in 2021 as rapid COVID-19 vaccinations are expected to boost air travel.
+Rival Delta Air DAL.N too had pointed to higher fuel costs in part for its quarterly loss and pinned its hope on profitability later in 2021 as rapid COVID-19 vaccinations are expected to boost air travel.

 United said earlier on Monday that it was adding three flights to Croatia, Greece and Iceland, which are among countries reopening for vaccinated travelers.

-The Chicago-based carrier said it expects its adjusted earnings before interest, taxes, depreciation, and amortization to turn positive later this year even with business and long-haul international demand remaining 70% below 2019 levels.
+The Chicago-based carrier expects its adjusted earnings before interest, taxes, depreciation and amortization to turn positive later this year even if business and long-haul international demand remains 70% below 2019 levels.

-The company said it was aiming to be profitable on a net basis as soon as business and long-haul international demand start trending at a level that is 35% below 2019.

-The company said it expects core cash flow to remain positive for the rest of 2021 after it turned positive in March.
+The company expects core cash flow to remain positive for the rest of 2021 after it turned positive in March.

 ((Ankit.Ajmera@thomsonreuters.com;))